bjlkeng/bjlkeng.github.io/source/posts/the-logic-behind-entropy.rst

 Defining Multiplicity
 ---------------------

-Briefly repeating a variation of the argument from the previous section, if we have :math:`N` elementary units, each of which can take on :math:`m` different values, given a set of observations :math:`n_1, n_2, ... n_m` where :math:`\sum_{i=1}^m n_i=N`, we can count the number of ways they can be arranged
+Briefly repeating a variation of the previous section, if we have :math:`N` elementary units, each of which can take on :math:`m` different values, given a set of observations :math:`n_1, n_2, ... n_m` where :math:`\sum_{i=1}^m n_i=N`, we can count the number of ways they can be arranged